bisturi/bisturi/docs/reference/04_data_field.md

 ```

-As an exception to this, when the search marker is the regex "$" (which means give me to me all
+However there As an exception to this limit.
+Wwhen the search marker is the regex "$" (which means give me to me all
 the rest of the raw string), this regex is honored and will return the rest of the string
 ignoring the search buffer length: